Topics on this Page:

 Learning Difference Support

-In accordance with the recommendations of a qualified diagnostician, students with learning differences may be allowed several adjustments to academic procedures, including additional time on examinations, extensions on written assignments, and other variations in examinations procedures.
+In accordance with the recommendations of a qualified diagnostician, students with learning differences may be allowed several adjustments to academic procedures, including additional time on examinations, and other variations in examinations procedures.
 These students may petition to take less than a normal course load each semester.
 Other forms of support are available and may be discussed with Dean Atkins.
-These include special consideration for private study carrels available in Miller Library, note takers, and the tape recording of lectures.
-More information on Learning Differences support and the procedures for requesting accommodations can be found at http://www.colby.edu/administration_cs/dos/.
+These include special consideration for private study carrels available in Miller Library and assistance with class notes.
+More information on Learning Differences support and the procedures for requesting accommodations can be found at: http://www.colby.edu/deanofthecollege/deanofstudents/support/support-services/.

 It is the policy of Colby College to provide academic support for all students.
 The procedures for students with learning differences are consistent with this policy.